 William P. LaPiana

-In 2012, Professor La Piana published Inside Wills and Trusts: What Matters and Why, part of the “Inside” series of student study aids published by Wolters Kluwer.
+In 2012, Dean La Piana published Inside Wills and Trusts: What Matters and Why, part of the “Inside” series of student study aids published by Wolters Kluwer.
 His other major publication is Drafting New York Wills and Related Documents, Fourth Edition, published by LexisNexis of which he is co-author with Professor Ira Mark Bloom.

-Professor LaPiana also has been active with the trusts and estates sections of both the New York State and the American Bar Associations, and is an academic fellow of the American College of Trust and Estate Counsel, serving on its Committees on State Laws and Legal Education.
+Dean LaPiana also has been active with the trusts and estates sections of both the New York State and the American Bar Associations, and is an academic fellow of the American College of Trust and Estate Counsel, serving on its Committees on State Laws and Legal Education.
 He is a member of the American Law Institute and served on the Members Consultative Groups for the Restatements (Third) of Trusts and of Property (Donative Transfers).
 Since 2009, he has been a member of the Office of Court Administration Surrogates Court Committee, and he has served on the New York City Bar Associations Surrogates Court and Trusts and Estate Committee since 2011.
 Additionally, he was the reporter for the revised Uniform Disclaimer of Property Interests Act, which was promulgated by the Uniform Law Commission in 1999 and has been adopted in 15 states, the District of Columbia, and the Virgin Islands.
 He was also the ABA advisor to the drafting committee for the Uniform Power of Attorney Act promulgated in 2006.

-Professor LaPiana has been a frequent speaker at continuing legal education events, including several conferences sponsored by the Real Property Trusts and Estates Law Section of the ABA and the Trusts and Estates Law Section of the New York State Bar Association, the Heckerling Institute, and the New York Estate Planning Institute.
+Dean LaPiana has been a frequent speaker at continuing legal education events, including several conferences sponsored by the Real Property Trusts and Estates Law Section of the ABA and the Trusts and Estates Law Section of the New York State Bar Association, the Heckerling Institute, and the New York Estate Planning Institute.
 Since 1987, he has also been a regular participant in the New York University Law School Legal History Colloquium.